oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 ```
 weblogic-operator1   pod/weblogic-operator-
 ```
-   If you do not find something similar in the output, the WebLogic Server Kubernetes Operator might not have been installed completely.
+   If you do not find something similar in the output, the WebLogic Kubernetes Operator might not have been installed completely.
 Review the operator [installation instructions]({{< relref "/userguide/managing-operators/installation/_index.md" >}}).

 * Message: `ERROR: Unable to create folder /shared/domains`